Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Jets, Diggs has averaged 82.2 receiving yards per game over his four career matchups, 2.7 more than his over/under for Sunday's game.
+- Diggs is averaging 82.2 receiving yards per game in four career matchups against the Jets, 2.7 more than his receiving yards prop bet over/under for Sunday's game (79.5).

-- In four matchups, Diggs has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Jets.
+- Diggs, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Jets date back to 2016.

-- The 276.8 yards per game the Jets are allowing through the air makes them the NFL's 30th-ranked pass defense.
+- The 276.8 passing yards the Jets allow per game makes them the NFL's 30th-ranked pass defense this season.

-- The Jets have given up 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.
+- At 1.6 passing TDs conceded per game, the Jets defense is ranked 19th in the NFL.

 Recent Performances

-- In last week's matchup with the Falcons, Diggs caught five passes for 52 yards while being targeted nine times.
+- Diggs put together a 52-yard performance against the Falcons last week on five catches while being targeted nine times.

-- Diggs has put up 172 yards in his last three games (57.3 per game) with two touchdowns, hauling in 16 passes on 29 targets.
+- Diggs has 16 receptions (on 29 targets) for 172 yards and two touchdowns in his last three games, averaging 57.3 yards per game.

 Diggs' Buffalo Teammates